- DollyDollar Sample Pack digital (DDR 18 2022)

 - Incredibly Hot Sex with Hideous People: My Life With John Lennon cd (IHSWHP 2006)

-The Doll has been making no-fi sounds since 2005.
+The Doll (she/her/doll) has been making no-fi sounds since 2004.
 She likes to augment her vocals with contact mics, balloons, magnetic tape, percussion junk, garbage from the side of the road, horns, household appliances, a T-Pain mic, & field recordings.
 She enjoys Cool Edit Pro on an XP craptop.

-The Doll also plays in Seattle bands TBA & PUNTERS (noise improv), Auckland band Septithe (BBQ Doom), and London-based duo Unknown Tofu (improvised percussion).
+The Doll played in Seattle bands TBA & PUNTERS (noise improv), Auckland band Septithe (BBQ Doom), London-based tujuh kuda (noisy ambient transmissions) & Toxic Octopus (wonderful psychedelic audio intoxications), and Taranaki-based Unknown Tofu (improvised percussion).
 Her US/Aotearoa collective noise project, Contact Mike, co-founded with Biled Will and Unknown Rockstar, has over 40 band members aged 14 months and up.
-She runs Dubbed Tapes, a tiny label that recycles old tapes by hand-dubbing new sounds over exisiting albums sourced from charity shops, dump shops, trademe and ebay.
-As Corporal Tofulung she djs at Hollow Earth Radio and 199Radio.
+As Corporal Tofulung she runs Dubbed Tapes, a tiny label that recycles old tapes by hand-dubbing new sounds over exisiting albums sourced from charity shops, dump shops, & trademe.
+Also as Corporal Tofulung she deejayed at Hollow Earth Radio (Seattle) and Threads* Radio (Berlin).

 "The Doll can be constituted by mixing 3 parts experiment, 4 parts noise, 1 part ritual, and 2 parts theatre, with a pinch of space dust." - Alt Music.